 - Ceres v.
-MPA - Must be a "legitimate transportation factor" - Port wanted to attract Maersk from NY - Gave Maersk a better deal for proprietary terminal - not for public terminal - Ceres (now NYK) won a ruling that the proprietary v. public is not a legitimate factor (a surprise to many)
+MPA - Must be a "legitimate transportation factor" - Port wanted to attract Maersk from NY so it gave Maersk a better deal for proprietary terminal - not for public terminal - Ppoprietary v. public is not a legitimate factor - Triangular relations how to price a terminal